canonical/edgex-ekuiper-snap/README.md

 snap set edgex-app-service-configurable profile=rules-engine snap start edgex-app-service-configurable
 ````
-Then, set eKuiper to subscribe to `app-service-configurable` by changing ekuiper's
+Then, set eKuiper to subscribe to `app-service-configurable` by changing the
-default topic from 'rules-event' to 'edgex/events/#', default messageType from 'event' to 'request':
+edgex default topic to `rules-event` and messageType to `event`:
 ```bash
 snap set edgex-ekuiper config.edgex.default.topic=rules-events config.edgex.default.messagetype=event
 # restart is required to load new configuration options